Can You Fail Your CELTA Course?

 This is why before being accepted on a CELTA course you go through a stringent application process.
 The interview and assessment components are there for a reason.

-We want to make sure you are the right kind of candidate for CELTA.
-We want to be sure you will be able to deal with the course workload so that you don’t waste your time and hard-earned money.
+The interview will make sure if you will be able to deal with the course workload so that you don’t waste your time and hard-earned money.

 If you are still anxious that you might spend all that money just to fail, here’s everything you need to know about failing your CELTA.